CLINICAL TRIAL DATA

 ||Control=placebo ± antibiotic.

-WHAT CLINICALLY MEANINGFUL IMPROVEMENT MAY LOOK LIKE FOR YOUR PATIENTS WITH MODERATE TO SEVERE HS
+WHAT CLINICALLY MEANINGFUL IMPROVEMENT MAY LOOK LIKE FOR YOUR ADULT PATIENTS WITH MODERATE TO SEVERE HS

 Move the slider to see the difference in clinically meaningful improvement between baseline and Week 12 in the clinical trials.